christopherpaine/Mathematics/sloman/_md/the-financial-system.md

 __bills of exchange__ - either commercial bills (to companies) or treasury bills (to the government).

+#### the rise of wholesale funding
+#### grammar
+__loss absorbing capital__ - ordinary shares are loss absorbing, debt is not

+__coordination failure__  When a group of firms (e.g. banks) acting independently could have achieved a more desirable outcome if they had co-ordinated their decision making.

+__fallacy of composition__

+#### logic
+increase in balance sheet accompanied by change in composition on asset side

+* longer term credit issued to households and firms (less liquid)
+* riskier assets - higher LTV ratios

+banks increased gearing in lead up to 2008 which meant less loss absorbing capital

+* consequently less liquity throughout banking system

+__credit bubble was created__

+when a couple of banks failed:  northern rock, lehman brothers
+apparent banks could not rely on each other for liquidity
+central bank has to step in a solve liquidity problem of huge proportions

+#### rhetoric

 #### logic
 bills of exchange do not pay interest so are sold below face value.